-The AARP Experience Corps program in Grand Rapids is hosted by Gerontology Network.
+The AARP Experience Corps program in Grand Rapids is hosted by Senior Neighbors.
 The program serves students in grades K-3.
 AARP Experience Corps volunteer members are each assigned to work with eight children at the direction of the teacher in small groups or in one-on-one tutoring sessions.
 The program currently engages 25 volunteer members and operates in six schools.

 Program Launch: 2006

 - Volunteer members: 28